felipehjcosta/androidcodingguidelines/README.md

 ##### Indentation

 Always indent within curly braces.
 Use four (4) spaces for each indentation level.
-For example:

 ```
 void func() {
     if (something happened) {